 When we gave them our name, they told us that they cancelled the reservation!
 If you don't pick your car up at the exact time it says on the reservation, you don't get to pick it up at all.
 I always thought it was the other way around; If you arrive too early, you're car won't be ready and you will have to wait for it.

-But since the car was pre-paid and booked through Expedia.com, shouldn’t we be allowed to pick up the car anytime after 2:00?
+But since the car was pre-paid we weren't allowed to pick up the car anytime after 2:00?
 I may be wrong about this, but I just thought that when it came to car rentals at the airport, you had until the end of the working day to pick up your car.
 What if your flight was delayed?

 All was not lost.

 She was very nice on the phone and assured us that no money had changed hands and that we could re-book the car.
 However, they cannot guarantee that any cars will be available on a Saturday.
 But wait, didn't you have our car booked already for the next 5 days?